CSCE 390: Professional Issues in Computer Science and Engineering

 - A half-page essay on what you need to learn or do to be competitive for the position

-- Attend the STEM Job and Internship Fair on September 28, 29, or 30,
+- Attend the Virtual STEM Job Fair on September 14 or the in-person STEM

 write a half-page essay describing your experience